webcluesdev/hubstaff-ruby/README.md

 ### List users

-You can list all users for a specific account, and get the details about their organization, and the projects they've worked on.
+You can list all users for a specific account, and get the details about the organization, and the projects they've worked on.

 ```ruby
 puts "#{ JSON.pretty_generate(client.users(true,true)) }"